ryanfowler/SwiftData/README.md

 - Execute SQL statements directly
 - Bind objects conveniently to a string of SQL
-- Queries return an easy to handle array of data
+- Queries return an easy to use array
 - Support for transactions and savepoints
 - Inline error handling
 - Completely thread-safe by default